SFDO-Tooling/CumulusCI/docs/robot.rst

    Resource        cumulusci/robotframework/Salesforce.robot
    Documentation   A simple Robot test

-The ``cumulusci/robotframework/Salesforce.robot`` resource comes with CumulusCI and automatically inherits useful configuration and keywords for Salesforce testing.
-The ``Salesforce.robot`` file is the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under ``Settings``.
+The ``cumulusci/robotframework/Salesforce.robot`` resource file comes with CumulusCI and automatically inherits useful configuration and keywords for Salesforce testing.
+The ``Salesforce.robot`` resource file is the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported as a ``Resource`` under ``Settings``.
 It also imports the `CumulusCI Library <https://cumulusci.readthedocs.io/en/stable/Keywords.html#file-cumulusci.robotframework.CumulusCI>`_, the `Salesforce Library <https://cumulusci.readthedocs.io/en/stable/Keywords.html#file-cumulusci.robotframework.Salesforce>`_, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used Robot libraries.

 * `Collections <http://robotframework.org/robotframework/latest/libraries/Collections.html>`_
 * `OperatingSystem <http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html>`_